-Romans International is a family run business having been founded in 1994 by Paul Jaconelli who today runs the business alongside his brother Marc and his middle son Tom.
+Romans International is a family run business having been founded in 1994 by Paul Jaconelli who today runs the business alongside his middle son Tom.

 The success story of Paul Jaconelli is a fascinating one which began in the late 1960s when Paul started out as a Saturday boy washing cars for a garage.
 By the age of 19 Paul had started doing up and selling cars he had bought at auction until he had enough money to rent his own pitch and start up a garage.